MadcowD/ell/docs/ramblings/0.1.0/a new provider_api.md

 # Params
-# eveyr api has their own set of params. the ell way right now is fine, but some should be prohibited and we want to know what params are available.
+# eveyr api has their own set of params. the ell2a way right now is fine, but some should be prohibited and we want to know what params are available.
 # can solve using